stratusadv/dandy/docs/tutorials/decoders.md

 !!! note

-    All the examples are mostly using strings for values, but map values can be any type of object so that you can get really creative when making maps.
+    All the examples are mostly using strings for values, but `Decoder.mapping` values can be any type of object so that you can get really creative when making decoders.